NekohimeMusou/darksouls/README.md

 ### Damage Calculator

 The main time-saving feature right now is the damage calculator.
-It's a placeholder until I finish the code and UI for equippable weapons and shields.
+Weapons can calculate their damage automatically now, but you can use this for spells and the like until skills are in.

 1. Calculate your attack's final damage value, *after* all stat and chain modifiers, magic bonuses, etc.
 2. Type it in the "Damage Value" box